Salam-Aboul-Hosn/cse15l-lab-reports/LabReport5/lab-report-5-week-10.md

 ![Image](testfiles.png)
 ### Fixing my code for test file 506
 ![Image](mine.png)
 This image shows my repository due to the fact that the expected output was different than my output for the test file 506.
-In order to fix my code and make sure that the actual output matches the expected output (Which is making sure that my code outputs a link rather than empty brackets) I could
+As shown in the contents of test file 506 it would seem like my program does not account for quotation mark symbols.
+In order to fix my code and make sure that the actual output matches the expected output (Which is making sure that my code outputs a link rather than empty brackets) I could add quotation marks in the second part of line 39 of my code in order to account for the quotation marks.
+And potentially fix this problem in order to print out a url instead of empty brackets.

 ### Fixing Joes code for test file 510
 ![Image](.png)